jlchiam/pc3showandtell/README.md

     --location=us-central1 --description="Docker repository"
 `
 9. Verify that the repository is created `gcloud artifacts repositories list` (*add image here*)
+10. Build the image.
+There are two ways.
+    a.
+Using Dockerfile
+    b.
+Using Build Config File

-10. Build the image using Dockerfile and then submit the image to the *Artifact Registry*
+    a. using Dockerfile and then submit the image to the *Artifact Registry*
    - To do this, get the Cloud project ID `gcloud config get-value project` (*add image*)
    - At the same dir where `quickstart.sh` and `dockerfile` is located, run this command substituting the project-id with your project-id in the previous step

       `
-gcloud builds submit --tag us-central1-docker.pkg.dev/project-id/quickstart-docker-repo/quickstart-image:tag1 `
+      gcloud builds submit --tag us-central1-docker.pkg.dev/project-id/quickstart-docker-repo/quickstart-image:tag1
+      `

       So mine is like this: (*image*)

+      I chose to use Dockerfile, so at the end of the built and push to Artifact Registry, I get this (*image*)

+   b. using a build config file.
+      - In Google Cloud Shell Editor, at the same directory as `quickstart.sh` and `Dockerfile`, create a *build config file* named `cloudbuild.yaml`
+      - At build time, Cloud Build automatically replaces `$PROJECT_ID` with your project ID, so you don't need to worry about replacing it yourself.
+      `
+      steps:
+      - name: 'gcr.io/cloud-builders/docker'
+        args: [ 'build', '-t', 'us-central1-docker.pkg.dev/$PROJECT_ID/quickstart-docker-repo/quickstart-image:tag1', '.' ]
+      images:
+      - 'us-central1-docker.pkg.dev/$PROJECT_ID/quickstart-docker-repo/quickstart-image:tag1'
+      `

+      At the terminal, start the build `gcloud builds submit --config cloudbuild.yaml`

+11. Checking is done via Google Cloud Console -> Cloud Build Page.

+12. Google Cloud requires Cloud Run Admin and IAM Service Account User permissions before it can deploy an image to Cloud Run.
+(G Cloud Run automates the managing of server resources, so DevOps team can focus on developing the app).

+   - At terminal, set environment variables to store the project ID and project number `
+   PROJECT_ID=$(gcloud config list --format='value(core.project)')
+   PROJECT_NUMBER=$(gcloud projects describe $PROJECT_ID --format='value(projectNumber)')
+   `

+   - Grant Cloud Run Admin role to Cloud Build service account (command line) ` gcloud projects add-iam-policy-binding $PROJECT_ID \
+    --member=serviceAccount:$PROJECT_NUMBER@cloudbuild.gserviceaccount.com \
+    --role=roles/run.admin
+   `

+   - I think this is the end result that you see in Google Cloud Console (*image*)

+   - Grant IAM Service Account User role to the Cloud Build service account for the Cloud Run runtime service account:
+   `
+   gcloud iam service-accounts add-iam-policy-binding \
+    $PROJECT_NUMBER-compute@developer.gserviceaccount.com \
+    --member=serviceAccount:$PROJECT_NUMBER@cloudbuild.gserviceaccount.com \
+    --role=roles/iam.serviceAccountUser
+   `
+13. Deploy a prebuilt image